Farid48/tech258_cloud/what_is_cloud/readme.md

 * Businesses pay for cloud services as operational expenses.
 * Reduces upfront investment in hardware and infrastructure.
 * Enables flexibility, scalability, and focus on innovation.

+## Is migrating to the cloud always cheaper?

+There are a lot of advantages when migrating to the cloud related to costs.
+These include:
+* Reduced Capital Expenditure - Eliminates the need for upfront investment
+* Pay as you go model - Pay for only the resources you use
+* Scalability and Flexibility - Allows businesses to scale up or down based on demand
+* Reduces maintenance or management costs - Third party companies such as the cloud provider will handle maintaining the infrastructure

+However, it is not always cheaper for the business to migrate.
+These costs can include:
+* Usage Patterns and hard to predict - There can be unexpected spikes in usage, leading to higher bills
+* Data transfer and storage costs - Transitioning between cloud providers can be complex and very costly, offsetting the initial cost savings
+* Compliance and Security requirements - May require additional investments to meet security requirement

+## What Are the 3 Largest Cloud Providers?
+What makes them so popular?
+Currently, the biggest 3 cloud providers are Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure.
+Together they take up 66% of the worldwide cloud infrastructure market.
+### AWS:
+* Extensive range of services and global infrastructure.
+* Strong ecosystem and marketplace for third-party integrations.
+* Widely adopted by enterprises and startups alike.

+### GCP:
+*
+### MS Azure: